JanetAudu1/AI-Budgeting-Assistant/README.md

    - For macOS/Linux: [Get Docker](https://docs.docker.com/get-docker/)
    - Note: sign up to docker hub with your github account or directly.

-2. Clone the repository in your terminal:
+2. Clone the repository in your terminal(skip):
    ```
    git clone https://github.com/JanetAudu1/AI-Budgeting-Assistant.git
    cd AI-Budgeting-Assistant